 return response.content[0].text

 Each call to answer_question sends the full document as input tokens.
-For a 40,000-token contract, at Claude Opus pricing ($15 per million input tokens), that's $0.60 per question.
+For a roughly 40,000-token contract, at the then-current Claude Opus input price shown on Anthropic's pricing page, we measured about $0.60 per question in our estimate, using Anthropic pricing.
 Fifteen questions per session = $9.00 per user session.
-At 90 sessions per month, we hit $810.
+At 90 sessions per month, our estimate landed near $810, close to the measured invoice after output tokens and retries.

 $ python3 estimate_cost.py --tokens 40000 --calls 15 --sessions 90